 The admissions procedure for international students requires additional information and processing time due to college policies and the requirements of the U.S. Immigration and Naturalization Service.

-In order to qualify for admission to the college, international students are required to provide a minimum score of 550 on the paper-based TOEFL, 213 on the computer-based TOEFL, or a 79 on the internet-based TOEFL.
-Southeastern's school code for the TOEFL is 5620.
+In order to qualify for admission to the College, international students are required to provide a minimum score of 550 on the paper-based TOEFL or 213 on the computer-based TOEFL.